What you should know before you submit a FOIA request.

 There is no initial fee for making a FOIA request.
-However, the Freedom of Information Act authorizes the CFPB to charge fees to recover the costs associated with the processing of your request.
+However, the Freedom of Information Act allows the CFPB to charge fees to recover the costs associated with the processing of your request.
+View the fee schedule

-A request will be processed ahead of other requests in the applicable queue if there is a compelling need to deliver the requested information by a particular time.
+Your request can be processed ahead of other requests if there is a compelling need to deliver the requested information by a particular time.

 Fees may be reduced or waived if the requester demonstrates that the disclosure of the requested records is in the public interest.

 The requester is deemed a delinquent requester and the CFPB will not process any requests from that requester until the fees are paid in full.
 Delinquent fees are considered a government debt, therefore interest may accrue and collection measures may be taken.

 Not all records or information may be released under FOIA or Privacy Act.
 These exempted records or information must fall under one of the nine FOIA exemptions or one of the law enforcement exclusions .
 The Privacy Act has ten exemptions that may be used to withhold information or records.

 An appeal may be submitted if the CFPB denies access to requested records in whole or in part; assigns the requester to a particular fee category; denies a fee reduction or waiver; produces no records; or determines a request does not merit expedited processing.
 Instructions for filing an appeal are included with the response to the request.